ciferkey/ciferkey.github.com/_posts/2019-10-01-Example-Ansible.md

 categories:
   - Projects
 ---
-This post is part 1 in a series where I will demonstrate some DevOps tools with a *simple application of no value*.
+This post will demonstrate some DevOps tools with a *simple application of no value*.

 The end result of this series we will have:
   * [Debian](https://www.debian.org/) 10 as our OS